Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 ---
 title: Zerui Cheng (程泽瑞)
-role: Junior Year Student of Yao Class (the pilot class of computer science in Tsinghua founded by Turing Award winner A.C.C Yao), Researcher in Blockchain and Proud Competitive Programmer
+role: Junior-year Student of Yao Class (an undergrad honor program of computer science in Tsinghua founded by Turing Award winner A.C.C Yao), Researcher in Blockchain and Proud Competitive Programmer
 avatar_filename: avatar.jpg
 bio: "My research interests include blockchain, cryptocurrencies and algorithms, aiming on building a more secure and more energy-efficient blockchain system.